Lost in the Dream: Accolades

 Based on 139 year-end top ten lists compiled by Metacritic, Lost in the Dream was the most critically acclaimed album of 2014, appearing on 54 lists and being named first on 13 of them.
 Paste named Lost in the Dream as their album of the year, writing "from all the muck and malaise that midlife produces, something beautiful and permanent has been revealed—an enduring contribution to the canon."
 Consequence named it their album of the year, writing "In tune with Granduciel’s way of evoking synchronicity, there’s a cosmic truth to Lost in the Dream triumphing this year.
 For one, Granduciel is personally seizing the crown off the head of his musical soulmate, Kurt Vile ... and, for Secretly Canadian ... it’s a poignant landmark following the year it lost its godfather, Jason Molina."
 Other publications that named Lost in the Dream as album of the year included Uncut, Q and Under the Radar.
 The album was ranked #2 on Mojo's, American Songwriter's, musicOMH's, Stereogum's and The Guardian's best albums of the year list for 2014.
+The album was ranked the 103rd greatest indie rock album of all time by Melophobe in 2023.